-Remember that the Virtual Bioengineer Simulator in the Chrome App store is free to use, and will allow practicing the steps you are about to complete.
-Also available is a series of real-time video tutorials covering the experiment Day 1, 2 and 3.
-Find them on our youtube channel: youtube.com/c/AminoLabs remaining selective plates in their original zip-lock bag for later use, and store in a refrigerator.
+Remember that the Virtual Bioengineer Simulator available on amino.bio is free to use, and will allow practicing the engineering steps you are about to complete.
+Also available is a series of real-time video tutorials covering the engineering experiment Day 1, 2 and 3.
+Find them on our youtube channel: youtube.com/c/ AminoLabs